How To Do a Detoxification Diet and Why

 Phase II: Conjugation and Neutralization

 This is where the magic happens.
 Your body uses specific nutrients—amino acids, sulfur compounds, methyl donors, and antioxidants—to neutralize those reactive intermediates.
 Through conjugation pathways like glucuronidation, sulfation, glutathione conjugation, and methylation, toxins are rendered water-soluble and safe to excrete.
+Without adequate nutrient intake, these conjugation reactions can’t keep pace with Phase I activation—leading to a buildup of reactive intermediates.

 Phase III: Elimination